Dedicated to the Overall Eye Health of Victoria

 Your Trusted Optometrist in Victoria, BC!

 Victoria Optometric Association is a local association for optometrists in Victoria.
 We are dedicated to the overall eye health of Greater Victoria residents.
-Our members want to ensure all residents of Greater Victoria have access to the latest in technology, eye health exams, and the best eyewear available.
-We’re proud to be affiliated with hundreds of experienced optometrists in Victoria.
-If you are looking for an experienced optometrist in Victoria, BC, check our directory.
-You can find the best optometrist near you.
+Our members want to ensure all residents of Greater Victoria have access to the latest technology, eye health exams, and high-quality eyewear.
+We're proud to be affiliated with hundreds of experienced optometrists in Victoria.
+Check our directory if you are looking for an experienced optometrist in Victoria, BC.
+You can find a professional optometrist near you.

 Representing Optometrists in Victoria, BC

 The Victoria Optometric Association is proud to represent optometrists in Victoria.
-We are dedicated to advancing the profession of optometry and enhancing the quality of eye care provided to residents in Victoria.
+We are dedicated to advancing the profession of optometry and enhancing the quality of eye care provided to residents.

-Your Victoria optometrist has access to the latest resources, programs, conferences, services, continuing education and benefits available across the globe.
+Your Victoria optometrist has access to the latest resources, programs, conferences, services, continuing education, and benefits available worldwide.

 Interesting Eye Facts